 Counsellors working in the Service have a formally recognised qualification in counselling and subscribe to the Code of Ethics of the British Association for Counselling and Psychotherapy.

 I attend Ss Peter & Paul RC Church in Earl Shilton and have been a Christian for 33 years.
 In 2011 I was commissioned as a Street Pastor and am now Joint Coordinator and part of a team from the local churches that walk the streets of Earl Shilton and Barwell and visit local parks on Friday evenings.
 We are available to talk, listen, care and support all the young people we meet.

 For 6 years I attended the University of Leicester, Vaughan College and obtained a Certificate and Higher Education Diploma in Contemporary Psychodynamic Counselling.

-I have experience counselling people of all ages including young people and dealing with bereavement, depression, relationship and attachment issues, anger, sexual, emotional and physical abuse and mental health issues.
+I have experience counselling people of all ages including young people and dealing with bereavement, depression, relationship and attachment issues, anger, addictions, sexual, emotional and physical abuse, post traumatic stress and mental health issues.
 My wife, who is also a counsellor, and I have a lot of experience counselling couples.

 I have seen counselling improve peoples’ self-confidence and self-worth and deal with difficult and traumatic issues that have affected their lives.

 I attend Ss Peter & Paul RC Church in Earl Shilton.
 I have been a Street Pastor in the Earl Shilton and Barwell areas for the past five years, and presently a Joint Coordiantor.